-Nyoubou Kotoba [女房言葉] is a secret language used by the court lady or woman who served in the imperial palace since the beginning of the Muromachi Period in which much of this language is used today, including by women.
+Nyoubou Kotoba [女房言葉] is a secret language used by the lady of the court or women who served in the imperial palace since the beginning of the Muromachi Period, much of which is still used today, including by women.

-yes the word nyoubou [女房] currently refers to the wife himself, but in the past it referred to high-class women who worked at the Japanese Imperial Court.
-We can say that they were wives of the Empire.
+Yes, the word nyoubou [女房] currently refers to one’s own wife, but in the past, it referred to high-class women who worked in the Japanese Imperial Court.
+We can say they were the wives of the Empire.

-The word literally means woman of the room, because these women served in the chambers and halls of the palace or in the princess's chambers.
-As might be expected, some members of the nobility impregnated one of these palace handmaidens.
+The word literally means woman of the room, because these women served in the chambers and rooms of the palace or in the princess’s quarters.
+As expected, some members of the nobility impregnated one of these palace servants.

-Because of these events in the modern era, this term began to refer to the wife of the nobility, and today with the inexistence of this work, it can refer to a companion or wife.
+Because of these events in modern times, this term began to refer to the wife of the nobility, and today, with the absence of this work, it can refer to a partner or wife.

 Originally used by Japanese court ladies during the Muromachi era, this language spread and came to be considered a general feminine language.
 It mainly consisted of a special vocabulary of words for food, clothing, and other household items.

-Many words Nyoubou Kotoba were formed by adding the prefix o- [お], which indicates politeness and politeness, or taking part of a word and adding -moji [文字], which means "character or letter" thus presenting euphemism.
+Many Nyoubou Kotoba words were formed by adding the prefix o- [お], which indicates politeness and delicacy, or by removing part of a word and adding -moji [文字], which means “character or letter,” thus presenting a euphemism.

-The term nyouboukotoba can also be written with the ideograms [女房詞] and the secret language today can be called jochuukotoba [女中詞] which means something like middle-aged women's language.
+The term nyouboukotoba can also be written with the ideograms [女房詞], and the secret language today can be called jochuukotoba [女中詞], which means something like the language of middle-aged women.

-The Nyoubou Kotoba also often use abbreviations, mimicry, onomatopoeia and metaphors.
-It was said to have an elegant and graceful writing that later spread to samurai houses, terraced houses and even to men.
+The Nyoubou Kotoba also often uses abbreviations, mimicry, onomatopoeias, and metaphors.
+It was said to have an elegant and graceful writing style that later spread to samurai households, townhouses, and even to men.

 Nyoubou Kotoba Vocabulary

-Let us now examine a list of words from the Nyoubou Kotoba.
-Can you find any similarities with today's feminine words?
-Hope you enjoyed the article, share it!
+Now let’s examine a list of words from Nyoubou Kotoba.
+Can you find some similarities with contemporary feminine words?
+I hope you are enjoying the article, share it!

 • Okaran [おかちん] – Mochi;

-• Okara [おから] - Waste after squeezing soy milk;
+• Okara [おから] – Residue after squeezing soy milk;

 • Osatsu [おさつ] – Sweet potato;